JulianKnodt/gfx-final-project/writeup.md

 creator correctly specifying vertex normals.
 We also added naive camera movement using the arrow keys, q, and e.
 We also have a small static file server which has the OBJ files.
-We currently do not use any of the MTL files as some models did not come with them and loading textures is annoying.
+We currently do not use any of the MTL files as some models did not come with them and loading textures is bothersome.

 In the GLSL we perform computation of vertices in world space to clip space ([-1, 1] in all three dimensions), and also perform multiple calculations in camera space.
-We also maintain a cheap JS class that keeps track of GLSL variables and vertices.
+We also maintain a JS class that keeps track of GLSL variables and vertices.

 There is also procedural generation of bamboo.
 Some inspiration was drawn from an undergrad